-The Office of Primary Care & Rural Health Development
+Office of Primary Care / Provider Relations, Recruitment, & Retention

 Description of the Waiver Review Process

-Request for a waiver of the foreign residence requirement must be made by a local health care facility (clinic or hospital) directly to the OSDH, Office of Primary Care (PCO).
-Upon request, an information packet will be sent detailing the information/documentation that is required.
+Request for a waiver of the foreign residence requirement must be made by a local health care facility (clinic or hospital) directly to the OSDH Office of Primary Care / Provider Relations, Recruitment, & Retention.
+Upon request, an information packet can be sent detailing the process and documentation required for this program.

-Only 30 waivers can be granted per state per year.
+Only 30 J-1 Visa Waivers can be granted per state per year.
 Each case file will be assigned a priority number.
-The non shortage area requested applications (up to 10 of the 30) will be reviewed in the same manner as other applications.
+The non-shortage area requested applications (up to 10 of the 30) will be reviewed in the same manner as other applications.

-The U.S. Department of State will check with the organization that issued the IAP-66 "Certificate of Eligibility for Exchange Visitor (J-1) Status," bringing the person into the United States.
-If that organization has no objections to the person being granted the waiver and the case has all the necessary documentation, the U.S. Department of State will forward the package to the U.S. Citizenship and Immigration Service (USCIS) with a favorable recommendation.
+The U.S. Department of State will check with the organization that issued the IAP-66 "Certificate of Eligibility for Exchange Visitor (J-1) Status," who authorized the applicant’s initial travel to the United States.
+If the organization has no objections to the applicant being granted a waiver on the foreign residency requirement, and the case has all the necessary documentation, the U.S. Department of State will forward the package to the U.S. Citizenship and Immigration Service (USCIS) with a favorable recommendation.
 The USCIS will inform the requestor and the OSDH of its decision.